ckan/ckan/doc/theming.rst

 - **Site Tag Logo:** This is the logo that appears in the header of all the CKAN instance templates.
 If you want to add a custom logo we recommened you do it here.

-- **About:** This text will appear on this CKAN instances about page.
-We support markdown within this field.
+- **About:** This text will appear on this CKAN instance's about page.
+We support `markdown`_ within this field.

-- **Intro Text:** This text will appear on this CKAN instances home page as a welcome to visitors.
-Again markdown is supported here.
+- **Intro Text:** This text will appear on this CKAN instance's home page as a welcome to visitors.
+Again `markdown`_ is supported here.

 - **Custom CSS:** This is a block of CSS that appears in ``<head>`` tag of every page.
 If you wish to customize the templates more fully we recommend using the extension method of customizing your CKAN instance.

 ..
 Note::
-    You can also change your ``site_title`` within your development.ini.
+    You can also change your ``site_title`` within your CKAN config file.
     However changing the 'Site Title' within the ckan admin interface will override this setting.